1995parham-learning/1995parham-learning.github.io/content/Programming Languages/go/Testing.md

 }
 ```

 Writing tests with `testify` is awesome, so use them.
 Also, I write tests with mock for the higher modules and tests the low level one with the real dependencies.
 For application that has really great mocks like `redis`, I have used them instead of real one.

+## Test Containers
+> Unit tests with real dependencies